 Within the city of Los Angeles, detours may be required at Seneca Avenue, Glendale Boulevard, Los Feliz Boulevard, Kerr Road (located by the Metrolink Central Maintenance Facility), and Main Street.
 In addition, the Main Street grade separation, an early action project, would be built in the city of Los Angeles.
 An eastbound/westbound traffic detour may be required for construction of the roadway bridge overcrossing at Main Street.
 One lane would be maintained in each direction, including across the existing Main Street Bridge.
 During construction of the overcrossing, traffic levels at the intersection of Sotello Street and Main Street west of the Main Street overcrossing would temporarily exceed LOS thresholds during p.m. peak traffic periods.
 During project construction activities, Sotello Street at Main Street (LOS F in the p.m. peak hour) would exceed LOS thresholds and impact thresholds within the city of Los Angeles.
-The detours would affect nonlow-income and/or nonminority populations as well as low-income and/or minority populations.
-However, the Main Street detour is in a community with a substantial low-income population and would therefore primarily affect low-income populations.
+The detours would affect nonlow-income and/or nonminority populations to a similar extent as low-income and/or minority populations.
+The Main Street detour is in a community with a substantial low-income population.
+As described in Section 5.4.2, south of Glendale Boulevard, a majority of block groups contain substantial low-income and minority populations in the EJ RSA within the city of Los Angeles and street closures and detours would occur in Los Angeles within areas with substantial minority or low-income populations.
+However, the street closures and detours within the city of Los Angeles are very few in comparison to the number of street closures and detours within the project section.
+For example, as described above, most project section street closures and detours would occur within the city of Burbank, where most block groups within the EJ RSA do not contain substantial minority or low-income populations.
+Additionally, EJ-IAMF#1 would create an ombudsman position to address the needs of EJ communities adversely affected by construction impacts such as street closures and detours.
+The position will act as a single point of contact for property owners, residents, and tenants in EJ communities with potential adverse construction impacts.

 Construction of new grade separations would have temporary transportation-related effects.
 Of the five early action projects, the areas around the Sonora Avenue, Grandview Avenue, and Flower Street undercrossings contain less than substantial low-income and/or minority populations.
-The Chevy Chase Drive/Goodwin Avenue undercrossing and the new Main Street overcrossing are in proximity to or within areas with substantial low-income and/or minority populations.
+The Chevy Chase Drive/Goodwin Avenue overcrossing and the new Main Street overcrossing are in proximity to or within areas with substantial low-income and/or minority populations.